Mulching is a method of covering the soil around the growing the crop.

 - Add new biomass twice a year.

-The mulch spreading over the soil prevents direct penetration of sunlight and minimizes evaporation.
-Thus it reduces the need to irrigate the crop continuously.
+The Mulch spreading over the soil prevents direct sunlight penetration and minimizes evaporation.
+Thus, it reduces the need to irrigate the crop continuously.

-Mulching is an age-old practice that has got popularised these days extensively.
+Mulching is an age-old practice that has been popularised these days.
 It not only helps in protecting the plant from intense heat and nutrient loss but also aids in improving the yield.

-Organic mulches are recommended over plastic mulches due to its nutrient enriching properties and environment-friendly nature.
+Organic mulches are recommended over plastic mulches due to their nutrient-enriching properties and environment-friendly nature.